alt-research/op-raas-tech-doc/README.md

 Here are the steps:
 1. Direct to `pages/index.mdx` to fill in your own project information;
 2. Direct to `.env` to modify the environment value.
+3. Direct to `_meta.json` to add the links to your own website, explorer and rollup-info page.

 ## Local Development